-This webpage explains some important concepts about image formats and (GIF) animations, especially for using them in webpages.
-The first version of this page was written in the year 2001 but I have been updating it ever since and even the original information still applies — aside from some historical references to ancient browsers and software that I left in mostly for fun.
+This webpage explains some important concepts and best practices about image formats and (GIF) animations, especially for using them in webpages.
+The first version of this page was written in the year 2001 but I have been updating it ever since and even the original information still applies — aside from some historical references to ancient browsers and software that I left in mostly for fun, like the following paragraph.

-(Your monitor must be set to 24-bit colour (or 32-bit), i.e. millions of colours or “true colour”, to view the examples in a correct way.
+Your monitor must be set to 24-bit colour [or 32-bit], i.e., millions of colours or “true colour,” to view the examples in a correct way.
 Of course this is always the case nowadays, but back in 2001 this was not self-evident!

-The two most common picture formats used in web pages are GIF (CompuServe Graphics Interchange Format) and JPEG (Joint Photographers Expert Group).
-Actually, these are practically the only formats supported in most web browsers.
-A third format, PNG (Portable Network Graphics) has gained popularity and is supported by most modern browsers.
-It has been designed to avoid the patents and licensing associated with GIF, and generally provides smaller files for the same quality.
+The two most common picture formats used in web pages used to be GIF (CompuServe Graphics Interchange Format) and JPEG (Joint Photographers Expert Group).
+Originally these were practically the only formats supported in most web browsers.
+A third format, PNG (Portable Network Graphics) eventually gained popularity and is supported by all modern browsers.
+It has been designed to avoid the patents and licensing associated with GIF, and generally provides smaller files for the same quality than GIF.
 Even though the patents on GIF have recently expired, PNG still is technically superior so it is expected to replace GIF in the long run, except perhaps for simple animations.
 Newer image formats will probably keep emerging, like JPEG 2000 or WebP, but those are not discussed here.

-It is very important to know the difference between these formats: this is essential in making pages that both load fast and are of high quality.
-The goal is to reduce file size - and download time - to a minimum, without making your site look ugly.
+It is very important to know the difference between formats like GIF, JPEG, and PNG: this is essential in making pages that both load fast and are of high quality.
+The goal is to reduce file size—and download time—to a minimum, without making your site look ugly.
 If you don't know much about image formats, read on.
 If you think you know, read on anyway, maybe you'll get surprised.

-Another difference is the amount of available colours: a GIF uses a colour table which can hold at maximum 256 colours.
-You cannot use more than 256 colours or grayscales.
-However, using less colours means less data, hence a smaller file.
+Another difference is the amount of available colours: a GIF uses a colour look-up table which can hold at maximum 256 colours.
+You cannot use more than 256 colours or greyscale values.
+However, using fewer colours means less data, hence a smaller file.
 This method of using a limited amount of colours with a colour table is called indexed colour.
-JPEG always uses either 8-bit grayscale (256 shades of gray) or 24-bit colour (16.777.216 colours).
+JPEG always uses either 8-bit greyscale (256 shades of grey) or 24-bit colour (16777216 colours).
 This means for JPEG there is no (direct) reduction in file size by using fewer colours, but there is no limit on the number of colours that can be used in the same image.
 PNG supports both indexed colour and full 24-bit (as well as 48-bit) colour, but it only features lossless compression.

-An advantage of GIF is that it supports transparency: one can mark some of the colours in the colour table as “transparent”, hence all pixels that have those colours will not be drawn.
-This allows images of any shape.
-This is impossible in JPEG, because due to the lossy compression there is no guarantee that the pixels in the saved image retain their original colour.
-A JPEG image is therefore necessarily rectangular.
+An advantage of GIF is that it supports transparency: one can mark some of the colours in the colour table as “transparent,” hence all pixels that have those colours will not be drawn.
+This allows displaying images of any shape across any background.
+This is impossible with JPEG, because due to the lossy compression there is no guarantee that the pixels in the saved image retain their original colour.
+A JPEG image therefore offers no transparency hence is necessarily rectangular.
 PNG also supports transparency by using a separate alpha channel.
-This even allows to vary the degree of transparency, but unfortunately not all (older) browsers are able to render this correctly, but nowadays this is no longer a problem.
+This even allows to vary the degree of transparency.
+Some ancient web browsers were unable to render this correctly, but nowadays this is no longer a problem.

 Yet another important difference: JPEG and PNG can only contain one image, so no animations.
 If you want to make a simple animation, your best option at the time of this writing is likely still to use GIF.
 The alternative would be an embedded video, but that only makes sense for large animations or movies, and requires browser support.
 (In the old days one would rely on QuickTime or Flash for such things, but Flash has gone the way of the dodo and HTML5 video has taken over the role of browser plug-ins.)
 There is an extension of PNG called MNG which allows animations too, but it is not widely supported.

-Recent paint programs offer the possibility to save a JPEG in ‘Progressive’ format, which is analog to ‘Interlaced’ GIF: the image is displayed while it is being loaded, and becomes more refined as more data is received.
+Every recent paint program offers the possibility to save a JPEG in ‘Progressive’ format, which is analog to ‘Interlaced’ GIF: the image is displayed while it is being loaded, and becomes more refined as more data is received.
 There is only one disadvantage: older browsers and some image programs cannot read progressive JPEG files.
-But don't worry: almost nobody uses such browsers anymore today, except maybe the occasional software archaeologist.
+But don't worry: nobody uses such browsers anymore today, except maybe the occasional software archaeologist.

-To demonstrate the differences between GIF, JPEG and PNG, the same image (yes, I know it's ugly) is displayed here in each of the formats:
+To demonstrate the differences between GIF, JPEG and PNG, the same image (yes, I know it is ugly) is displayed here in each of those formats: